Dawn Upshaw

 Dawn Upshaw (born July 17, 1960) is an American soprano.
-She is the recipient of several Grammy Awards and has released a number of Edison Award-winning discs; she performs both opera and art song, and her repertoire spans Baroque to contemporary.
-Many composers, including Henri Dutilleux, Osvaldo Golijov, John Harbison, Esa-Pekka Salonen, John Adams, and Kaija Saariaho, have written for her.
+She is the recipient of several Grammy Awards and has released a number of Edison Award-winning discs.
+She performs both opera and art song, and her repertoire spans Baroque to contemporary.
+Many composers, including Henri Dutilleux, Osvaldo Golijov, John Harbison, Esa-Pekka Salonen, David Bruce, John Adams, and Kaija Saariaho, have written for her.
 In 2007, she was awarded a MacArthur Fellowship.
-In 2006, she founded the Graduate Vocal Arts Program at Bard College Conservatory in Annandale-on-Hudson, New York, serving as artistic director until 2019.
-She currently serves as head of the Vocal Arts Program at the Tanglewood Music Center in Lenox, Massachusetts.
+In 2006, she founded the Graduate Vocal Arts Program at Bard College Conservatory of Music in Annandale-on-Hudson, New York, serving as artistic director until 2019.
+She serves as head of the Vocal Arts Program at the Tanglewood Music Center in Lenox, Massachusetts.

-Early life

-Dawn Upshaw was born in Nashville, Tennessee.
-She began singing while attending Rich East High School in Park Forest, Illinois and was the only female ever promoted to the top choir (the Singing Rockets) as a sophomore, according to choir director Douglas Ulreich.
-She received a B.A. in 1982 from Illinois Wesleyan University, where she studied voice with Dr. David Nott.
-She went on to study voice with Ellen Faull at the Manhattan School of Music in New York City, earning her M.M. in 1984.
-She also attended courses given by Jan DeGaetani at the Aspen Music School.
-She was a winner of the Young Concert Artists International Auditions (1984) and the Walter M. Naumburg Competition (1985), and was a member of the Metropolitan Opera Young Artists Development Program.
-Since her start in 1984, Upshaw has made more than 300 appearances at the Metropolitan Opera.